Nick-heneisen/03-Juicy-Brick-Breaker/README.md

 ```
-# Project Name
+# Brick-Breaker
-Context and date

-Description
+10/11/2022

+A brick breaker game

 ## Implementation
 Which features you included
+-

 ## References

 ## Future Development

-## Created by
+## Created by Nicholas Heneisen
 ```